Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Enchanting skill checks use Expertise as their attribute, along with your choice of Anima, Arcana, Fontcraft or Tinkering.
 For the Enchant and Splice downtime activities, the difficulty of this skill check is set by the rarity of the affix that you are modifying:

-- Common: difficulty 10
+- **Common:** difficulty 10
-- Advanced: difficulty 15
+- **Advanced:** difficulty 15
-- Exotic: difficulty 20
+- **Exotic:** difficulty 20
-- Prismatic: difficulty 25
+- **Prismatic:** difficulty 25

-Every item was originally created by a particular skill, and its appearance clearly reflects that origin.
-You have disadvantage on enchanting skill checks made with a skill other than the original skill made to make the gear.
+Every item was originally enchanted by a particular skill, and its appearance clearly reflects that origin.
+You have disadvantage on enchanting skill checks made with a skill other than the original skill used to enchant the gear.

 ## Attune